 - 9. Building on the foundational work of 2011, Strategic Management's focus in 2012 was on the creation of a global, inclusive, dynamic and accountable Secretariat, delivering high-level results within its means and in support of its mandate and membership. - 10.
-As of 30 September 2012, a total of 101 States, as well as the EU, has ratified the IRENA Statute and deposited an instrument of ratification or accession.
-Over 50 additional States remain actively engaged, and many are also exploring the possibility of joining the Agency as the awareness of its work grows.
-Regular interaction with Members is maintained, and a number of high-level talks and participation in Members' conferences, summits and other global meetings has taken place.
+As of 16 December 2012, there are 104 IRENA Members, including 103 States and the European Union.
+In addition, Iraq has deposited its instrument of ratification and will become the 105th Member on 30 December 2012.
+Over 50 additional States remain actively engaged, and many others are exploring the possibility of joining the Agency as awareness of its work grows.
+Regular interaction with Members is maintained, and a number of high-level talks and participation in Members' conferences, summits and other global meetings have taken place.

 - 11. At Headquarters, the Director-General held meetings with the representatives of Member States and regional groups present in Abu Dhabi to ensure a regular exchange of information and timely feedback on issues of mutual interest.
-Upon invitation, the Director-General has visited a number of Member countries, including France, Germany, Iceland, Japan, Kenya, Montenegro and the United Kingdom, promoting the Agency's mandate and gaining firsthand understanding of how IRENA can benefit from, and contribute to, national efforts to accelerate the deployment of renewable energy. - 12.
+Upon invitation, the Director-General has visited a number of Member countries, including Austria, France, Germany, Iceland, Japan, Kenya, Montenegro and the United Kingdom, promoting the Agency's mandate and gaining first-hand understanding of how IRENA can benefit from, and contribute to, national efforts to accelerate the deployment of renewable energy. - 12.
 As part of its outreach, IRENA has been active in working with countries which have yet to deposit their instruments of ratification or apply for membership.
 The Director-General delivered a keynote address at the 6th Annual New Energy Forum in Beijing, China and discussed the possibilities for cooperation with both policy makers and the industry.
 Similar discussions were held with officials from Brazil and Russia.
-IRENA also participated in regional and group meetings, such as the Informal Meeting of the EU Energy Ministers in Nicosia, Cyprus, the 5th Middle East and North Africa Renewable Energy Conference (MENAREC) in Marrakech, Morocco, the 3rd Clean Energy Ministerial (CEM) in London, United Kingdom, the meeting of the Group of Twenty Finance Ministers and Central Bank Governors (G20) in Mexico, the Small Island Developing States (SIDS) Rio+20 preparatory meeting in Barbados, the Caribbean Community (CARICOM) annual meeting in St Kitts and Nevis, the Renewable Energy Conference of the Caribbean Electric Utility Service Corporation (CARILEC) in Bermuda, the Pacific Power Association (PPA) in Vanuatu and the Pacific Islands Leaders Meeting (PALM) in Okinawa, Japan.
-IRENA has also taken part in important regional and global events, such as the World Future Energy Summit 2012, the annual Bloomberg New Energy Finance (BNEF) meeting the Handelsblatt Annual Conference on Renewable Energy in Berlin, Germany, and the Financial Times' Global Energy Leaders' Summit in London, United Kingdom and the 3GF meeting in Copenhagen, Denmark where the Director-General facilitated the Morocco country session. - 13.
+IRENA also participated in regional and group meetings, such as the Informal Meeting of the EU Energy Ministers in Nicosia, Cyprus, the 5th Middle East and North Africa Renewable Energy Conference (MENAREC) in Marrakech, Morocco, the 3rd Clean Energy Ministerial (CEM) in London, United Kingdom, the meeting of the Group of Twenty Finance Ministers and Central Bank Governors (G20) in Mexico, the Small Island Developing States (SIDS) Rio+20 preparatory meeting in Barbados, the Caribbean Community (CARICOM) annual meeting in St. Kitts and Nevis, the Renewable Energy Conference of the Caribbean Electric Utility Service Corporation (CARILEC) in Bermuda, the Pacific Power Association (PPA) in Vanuatu and the Pacific Islands Leaders Meeting (PALM) in Okinawa, Japan.
+IRENA has also taken part in important regional and global events, such as the World Future Energy Summit 2012, the annual Bloomberg New Energy Finance (BNEF); meeting the Handelsblatt Annual Conference on Renewable Energy in Berlin, Germany, and the Financial Times' Global Energy Leaders' Summit in London, United Kingdom and the 3GF meeting in Copenhagen, Denmark where the Director-General facilitated the Morocco country session. - 13.
 These meetings helped identify complementarities in activities and promote a spirit of cooperation with different countries, institutions and constituencies.
 As a result, IRENA has been called upon to assist in specific issues, such as supporting the next host of MENAREC with preparations for the meeting and increasing engagement with SIDS.
-In addition, IRENA has been asked to work with relevant institutions to synthesise analyses of renewable energy development and deployment policies in G8 countries.
+In addition, IRENA has been asked to work with relevant institutions to synthesise analyses of renewable energy development and deployment policies in G8 countries, and the Director-General participated in the related G8 meeting in December 2012.